-- Can I complete the ProSolutions Training during naptime?
+18. Can I complete the online training during naptime?

-As of October 1, 2017, CPR and First Aid no longer count toward on-going (contact) hours.
+CPR and First Aid may not count toward on-going (contact) hours.
 CPR and First Aid courses, appropriate for the ages of children in care, should be taken from a trainer recognized by one of the DCDEE approved organizations.

 New staff must complete First Aid and CPR training from an approved organization within 90 days of employment and training must be renewed on or before the expiration of the certification.